Xexr/wisdom/README.md

 - The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
 Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do. [^first]

+- Always demand a deadline.
+A deadline weeds out the extraneous and the ordinary.
+It prevents you from trying to make it perfect, so you have to make it different.
+Different is better. [^second]

+- To make something good, just do it.
+To make something great, just re-do it, re-do it, re-do it.
+The secret to making fine things is in remaking them. [^second]

+- To make mistakes is human.
+To own your mistakes is divine.
+Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
+If you mess up, fess up.
+It’s astounding how powerful this ownership is. [^second]

+- You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
+Both work, but of the two, obsessing about your customers will take you further. [^second]

+- Separate the processes of creation from improving.
+You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
+If you do, the editor stops the creator.
+While you invent, don’t select.
+While you sketch, don’t inspect.
+While you write the first draft, don’t reflect.
+At the start, the creator mind must be unleashed from judgement. [^second]

+- You are what you do.
+Not what you say, not what you believe, not how you vote, but what you spend your time on. [^second]

+- Be prepared: When you are 90% done any large project (a house, a film, an event, an app) the rest of the myriad details will take a second 90% to complete. [^second]

+- If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
+To be hired, think like your boss. [^second]

+- Experience is overrated.
+When hiring, hire for aptitude, train for skills.
+Most really amazing or great things are done by people doing them for the first time. [^second]

 ### Materialism

 - No one is as impressed with your possessions as you are. [^first]

+- Acquiring things will rarely bring you deep satisfaction.
+But acquiring experiences will. [^second]

+- Eliminating clutter makes room for your true treasures. [^second]

 ### Relationships